Emeline K/Bidi

-Biography
+Early life and education

-K/Bidi's family name is of Breton origin and is pronounced like "Kerbidi".
-The letter Ꝃ (K with stroke; French: k barré) was used in Breton as an abbreviation for the prefix Ker, meaning "village" or "hamlet", which is a common component of Breton place names.
-Her ancestor had relocated from Quimperlé in Brittany to Réunion in the 18th century.
+Emeline K/Bidi was born on 13 May 1987 in Saint-Denis, Réunion.
+Her father was a schoolteacher (instituteur) and her mother a cleaning woman (femme de ménage).
+Her family name is of Breton origin; her ancestor relocated from Quimperlé in Brittany to Réunion in the 18th century.
+The letter Ꝃ (K with stroke; French: k barré) was used in Breton as an abbreviation for the prefix Ker, meaning "village" or "hamlet".